steve12345585/SnipeOffice/vcl/README.themes.md

 ## What happens when "Reset All" is pressed

-When the  `Reset All` button  is pressed, all the  registry color values  are set to  `COL_AUTO` and `LibreOfficeTheme` is  set to
+When the  `Reset All` button  is pressed, all the  registry color values  are set to  `COL_AUTO` and `SnipeOfficeTheme` is  set to
 `RESET`.
-Then after restart, the `IsThemeReset` conditional  in `ColorConfig::SetupTheme()` checks if StyleSettings has the system colors  or not,  and once  it has,  `LibreOfficeTheme`  is set  to `ENABLED`  which  then goes  through the  last conditional  and
+Then after restart, the `IsThemeReset` conditional  in `ColorConfig::SetupTheme()` checks if StyleSettings has the system colors  or not,  and once  it has,  `SnipeOfficeTheme`  is set  to `ENABLED`  which  then goes  through the  last conditional  and
 `LoadThemeColorsFromRegistry` is called (just explained  above).
 Since all the registry entries were set  to `COL_AUTO`, we end up getting default values for all the colors (hardcoded ones for document and StyleSettings colors for UI).